Partnership Extends Program Footprint Globally

-Like Olin’s U.S. Executive MBA programs, the Shanghai program provides a curriculum focused on leadership development, applied research, immediate skills application, and career management.
-Courses are co-taught by Olin and Fudan School of Management faculty members in English.
-Your program professors and peers are experienced business professionals, which creates a rich environment for learning and networking.
+Like Olin’s U.S. Executive MBA programs, the Mumbai and Shanghai programs provide a curriculum focused on leadership development, applied research, immediate skills application, and career management.
+Courses are co-taught in English by Olin and either IITB or Fudan faculty members.
+Program professors and peers are experienced business professionals, which creates a rich environment for learning and networking.

 Recognition and accreditation